 Level G is similar to Level F, although a mixture of American and British literature serves as the source for models.
 It reviews some of the same composition skills taught in Level F such as reverse chronology, compare and contrast essays, and literary analysis.
 It continues to teach students to write from models and to rewrite sentences in copia exercises.
 It introduces two more elements of the progymnasmata: chreia and maxim.

 Level H (due summer of 2019) has this brief description: "The stories in Level H will be Jewish stories from the Talmud and Midrash, Zen Buddhism stories, and Christian parables; these will be included as literature, rather than as devotional texts, to promote cultural literacy."

-Lessons are simple to follow with instructions included within each book.
+Lessons are simple to follow using instructions within each book.
 There are no answer keys for Levels A and B, but answers are obvious or easy to determine.
 Levels C and above have answer keys for the exercises at the back of the book.

-English Lessons Through Literature is a challenging and comprehensive program that retains the hallmarks of CM methodology while also including some classical methodology.
+English Lessons Through Literature is a challenging and comprehensive program that retains the hallmarks of Charlotte Mason methodology while also including some classical methodology.
 The coverage of grammar, although introduced earlier than Mason recommended, should prove helpful to those concerned about the Common Core and standardized tests.